 (c) Streets should not be paved with a wearing course until all heavy construction is completed.
 Landscaping shall not be planted until all grading and earth moving is completed.
 The seeding of grass and the placing of surveyor's monuments shall be among the last operations.

-(d) The Town shall be notified prior to each of the following phases of work so that it or a qualified representative may inspect the work relating to road subgrade, curb and curb forms, curb and gutters, roadway paving, sidewalk forms, sidewalk, drainage pipes and other drainage construction, street name signs, monuments, stormwater basins, topsoil and seeding, and plantings.
+(d) The Town shall be notified five days prior to each of the following phases of work so that it or a qualified representative may inspect the work relating to road subgrade, curb and curb forms, curb and gutters, roadway paving, sidewalk forms, sidewalk, drainage pipes and other drainage construction, street name signs, monuments, storm water basins, topsoil and seeding, and plantings.

 (e) Any improvement installed contrary to the plan or plat approval by the Town shall constitute just cause to void the municipal approval.